FIameCaster/prism-code-editor/readme.md

 This has been tested to work in the latest desktop and mobile versions of both Safari, Chrome, and Firefox.
 It should work in slightly older browsers too, but there will be many bugs present in browsers that don't support `beforeinput` events.

-This library does not support any Prism plugins due to only running the `before-tokenize` and `after-tokenize` hooks.
+This library does not support any Prism plugins since Prism hooks have been removed.
 Behavior identical to the [Highlight Keywords](https://prismjs.com/plugins/highlight-keywords/) plugin is included.

-Prism's own languages rely on global variables, so you'll have to define `window.Prism` before you can import them.
-Don't do this and import languages from `prism-code-editor/grammars/*` instead.
+Some grammars have had small changes, most notably markup tags' grammar.
+So Prism themes will work to style the tokens, but there can be som slight differences.

+PrismJS automatically adds the global regex flag to the pattern of greedy tokens.
+This has been removed, so if you're using your own Prism grammars, you might have to add the global flag to the greedy tokens.

 ## Credits